 The whole mechanic is strongly inspired by Adrenaline from the first Guild Wars.
 Just like in that game, it starts to decay after a few seconds spent out of combat.
 Steroids to generating this resource are pretty valuable since the more stacks Warrior has, the stronger he is.

 GW2 Warrior Skills

 Besides the burst potential and Banners, Warriors also have access to stances, physical skills, shouts, signets and of course plenty of weapon skills.
-Additionally, the Berserker elite specialization grants them rage skills, these on the other hand allow them to extend the Berserker state.
+Additionally, the Berserker elite specialization grants them rage skills, these, on the other hand, allow them to extend the Berserker state.
 Meanwhile, Spellbreaker comes with some meditation abilities.

 Banners – the Banner mechanic is inspired by the Ebon Battle Standard skills from the first game.
-Each banner skill provide significant buffs to nearby allies.
+Each banner skill provides significant buffs to nearby allies.
 You can plant a Banner in the ground, but you can also pick it up and carry it with you.
 While you carry a Banner, your weapon skills are replaced with another set of abilities.
 They are not the most useful in combat and that’s why builds focused around it are often called “Bannerslave”.

 There are five available Banners:

 Banner of Defense – increases health and armor of allies in range

 Banner of Discipline – provides an extra critical hit rate and critical damage to nearby allies